JPStrydom/Delete-Untracked-Git-Branches/README.md

 # Delete-Untracked-Git-Branches

-Delete all those annoying untracked Git branches in one foul swoop
+Delete all those annoying untracked local Git branches in one foul swoop

 ## Installation